renniemaharaj/renniemaharaj/README.md

 ![Profile views](https://gpvc.arturio.dev/yourusername)

 I am Rennie Maharaj, the writer.
 I habor a passion for learning and writing about the things I have learnt.
 I love building software solutions.
-I am currently training for a Report Developer Role for.
+I am currently training for a Report Developer position.
 Welcome to my GitHub profile!

 ## 🚀 About Me